jonluca/blog/about.md

 Hi!

 I'm <a href="https://twitter.com/jonluca"><b>JonLuca DeCaro</b></a>.
+I'm currently a Software Engineer in New York, NY at Citadel.
 I grew up in north east Italy, and moved to the United States in 2014 to study in Los Angeles.
-I'm currently a Software Engineer in New York, NY at Citadel.

 Previously I worked at Pinterest, Google, Apple, and Elevate Security.
-I currently do free lance growth consulting and development work under JonLuca DeCaro Consulting.
+I am a full stack engineer, and have worked in growth, security, and product.

 {% include image.html footnote="San Diego, 2020" alt="San Diego, 2020" file="sandiego"%}